nschlia/ffmpegfs/INSTALL.md

 FFmpegfs has been added to Debian 11 Bullseye so it is available as binary distribution.

-On Debian 11 Bullseye you can simply do
+On Debian 11 Bullseye, you get V2.2 by simply doing

     apt-get install ffmpegfs

-For Ubuntu 20.04 and Linux distributions based on it this is
+For Ubuntu 20.04 or newer and Linux distributions based on it this is

-    apt install ffmpegfs
+    apt-get install ffmpegfs

 ### Debian Buster